Tools for Courage, Connection & Confidence for Leaders Navigating Resistance & Change

 Still We Lead

-By Ken Morris, Jr.
+By Dr. Ken Morris, Jr.

 Developed as a doctoral capstone project for the School of Education, Drake University